-TVA archeologist Michaelyn Harle (pictured above using a magnetometer, which maps spatial variations and contrast in the soil) was recently featured in the Tennessee Council for Professional Archeology (TCPA) blog.
-Her article focused on the role women have played in shaping the modern study of archeology.
+TVA archaeologist Michaelyn Harle (pictured above using a magnetometer, which maps spatial variations and contrast in the soil) was recently featured in the Tennessee Council for Professional Archaeology (TCPA) blog.
+Her article focused on the role women have played in shaping the modern study of archaeology.
 We sat down with her for a Q&A.

 I grew up in Pennsylvania.
 When I was 13, my dad had a conference to attend in Greece, and my mom and I went with him.
 That trip started my obsession with archaeology.

 Then when I was an undergrad at Indiana University of Pennsylvania, we did a “mound builders” trip all over the Southeast in which we studied Native American mounds.
 That’s what led to my interest in this time period and part of the country.
 I started at TVA as a contractor and just loved it—TVA has some of the most significant sites in the Southeast.
 And I just never left.

 I’m lucky because many trailblazers have come before me.
 I admire early female archaeologists such as Madeline Kneberg who made substantial contributions to the field back in the 1930s.
 She was somebody who changed the face of our understanding of Southeastern archaeology.

 Back then, the excavations done by TVA and the Works Progress Administration uncovered millions of artifacts.
 Women were sometimes hired to help in the field, but you can see in old photographs that while men wore standard field clothes, women were still expected to wear dresses while they performed heavy labor.

 For a long time, women were told that “women don’t work in the field”.
 Even now, you sometimes see a perception that women are the “lab people,” staying indoors studying ceramics and so on, whereas men are supposed to be out running the field projects.
 But now look—we have five archaeologists here at TVA, and three are female!
 A lot of progress has been made.